 FAQs

 Is homemade eggnog safe to drink?
-If prepared with fresh, pasteurized eggs and consumed within a reasonable timeframe, it is generally safe to enjoy.
+If you use pasteurized eggs and keep it cold, it’s usually safe.

 What’s the best way to store homemade eggnog?
-Store it in a sealed container in the refrigerator, and consume it within three days for the best flavor and safety.
+In a sealed container in the fridge, and finish it in three days for best flavor and safety.

 Conclusion